J-F-Liu/knowledge/src/Computer/programming.md

 With that, if you want to prove a property of a program, you just prove a mathematical theorem.
 Thus it’s possible to perform formal proofs of correctness of software.

+### The principle

+The concept of co-location can be boiled down to this fundamental principle:

+> Place code as close to where it's relevant as possible

+You might also say: "Things that change together should be located as close as reasonable."

+### API

+Programming involves using and creating APIs.
+When we're creating a new API, we typically think in terms of defining functions to allow users to work with our library.
+A different perspective is to think of these APIs as little languages, or domain-specific languages.

 ### Learning

 Personally, I cannot learn a new language from simply watching youtube videos, but rather through seeking out solutions for myself, making mistakes, and feeling humbled by the process.